mikesabat/podstars/README.md

 >> Merge back.

-5/10 branch cleanup?
-add podcast images -- need to ask zach. image sizing - check comment out un-useful pages (podcast new, episode index, episode new, episode show) - check Check the number of results from itunes#podcast - I don't think we'll need this.
-Eventually, we will search for a star - find the podcast and then add the podcast and the star.
-Maybe rethink the user flow. podcasts/new is broke.
-Should we hide it and make all podcast creation happen after search? - check podcast must be unique - cccccheck star must be unique - check
-Links in the app --
-Create New Podcast routes to /lookup - check

 User flow - when we want to add a new podcast, we will search in PA, return the results from itunes and then add the details based on what itunes returns.